aws/aws-cdk/packages/aws-cdk-lib/aws-chatbot/README.md

 ## Guardrails

-By default slack channel will use `AdministratorAccess` managed policy as guardrail policy.
+By default channel will use `AdministratorAccess` managed policy as guardrail policy.
 The `guardrailPolicies` property can be used to set a different set of managed policies.